gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

 Access `settings.json` by navigating to `File` > `Preferences` > `Settings`, then search for `C_Cpp.formatting` and set it to `"disabled"`.

-### Configuring VS Code to integrate with Gamer
+### Configuring VS Code to integrate with GAMER

-Run the following script from the root directory of the Gamer project:
+Run the following script from the root directory of the GAMER project:
 ```bash
 sh tool/vscode/copy_to_vscode.sh
 ```
-This script copies the necessary configuration files to the `.vscode` directory, integrating Gamer with VS Code.
+This script copies the necessary configuration files to the `.vscode` directory, integrating GAMER with VS Code.
 This script will ask you to enter the working directory under `bin/` where the executables are located.
 These paths of working directories are located in the `launch.json` and `tasks.json` files.

 ## Developing with VS Code

+### Configure GAMER

+Select `Terminal` > `Run Task...` > `build-GAMER` to configure GAMER with the `generate_make.sh` script in your working directory.

-### Run build task
+### Build

-After configuring Gamer with [configure.py](https://github.com/gamer-project/gamer/wiki/Installation%3A-Configure.py), select `Terminal` > `Run Build Task...` or press `Ctrl + Shift + B` to start the build task.
+After configuring GAMER with [configure.py](https://github.com/gamer-project/gamer/wiki/Installation%3A-Configure.py) or `generate_make.sh`, select `Terminal` > `Run Build Task...` or press `Ctrl + Shift + B` to start the build task.
 This will update the macros, providing IntelliSense highlighting support.

+> [!IMPORTANT]
-Note: To make sure the debugger works correctly, ensure the compiler flags in `Makefile` are set to `-g -O0`.
+> To make sure the debugger works correctly, ensure the compiler flags in `Makefile` are set to `-g -O0`.
 (TBD: Add a argument to `configure.py` to set the flags.)

 ### Start debugging

-To start debugging Gamer, select `Run` > `Start Debugging` or press `F5`.
+To start debugging GAMER, select `Run` > `Start Debugging` or press `F5`.
 This will launch the debugger.
 See the [official documentation](https://code.visualstudio.com/docs/editor/debugging) to learn more about debugging with VS Code.

+> [!NOTE]
+> If you are using macOS and `gdb` is not supported, then you need to setup `lldb` as the debugger in `launch.json` by yourself.
+You can refer to the [official documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference) for more information.

+### Clean working directory

+Select `Terminal` > `Run Task...` > `clean-work-dir` to clean the working directory with the `clean.sh` script in your working directory.

 ## Understanding Configuration Files